Forensic and Financial Performance Review for the Town of Greenburgh

 The following are excerpts from the EFPR report, under the section headings in which they appear.

-Improper Treatment of Dishonered Tax Payments (page 4)
+Improper Treatment of Dishonored Tax Payments

 "We identified several instances where no additional interest or penalties were applied to payments made via checks that were subsequently returned by the bank....
 Failure to asses the appropriate interest and tax penalties resulted in some taxpayers not being charged for the period during which their property tax liabilities remained unpaid, contrary to legal requirements."